julio-cfa/julio-cfa.github.io/blog/write-ups/machines-perfection.md

 ```

-<p>We can then run scripts to get the services and their versions.</p>
+<p>Then, we can run Nmap with flags to get the services and their versions:</p>

 ```bash
 sudo nmap -sC -sV -p22,80 10.10.11.253 --open -Pn